mxcl/PromiseKit/Documents/Troubleshooting.md

 }
 ```

-We have made great effort to reduce the need for explicit typing in PromiseKit 6,
+We have made great effort to reduce the need for explicit typing in PromiseKit,
 but as with all Swift functions that return a generic type (e.g., `Array.map`),
 you may need to explicitly tell Swift what a closure returns if the closure's body is
 longer than one line.